veelenga/cv/index.md

 **Responsibilities**:
   * Developing API backend application on Ruby on Rails
   * Developing SPA frontend application on EmberJS
-  * Client communication and first line support
+  * Client communication and first-line support
   * Architecting and designing the system
   * Release review and planning process